MarijaBorisov/ngsi-tools/README.md

 ```

 * **`config.orion_url`**
-     - Fiware Orion Url, Connector API will use this URL for all Fiware Orion calls.
+     - Fiware Orion Url, NGSIBulkUpdater will use this URL for all Fiware Orion calls.

 * **`config.api_port`**
-     - NGSI Connector Port, this is a port on which the Connector will run.
+     - NGSIBulkUpdater Port, this is a port on which the NGSIBulkUpdater will run.

 * **`config.ext`**
     - Allowed file extensions, some users want to limit which file type will be allowed due to their system requests.

 * **`config.https`**
-    - How to run NGSI Connector, if set to the true server will be started in https.
+    - How to run NGSIBulkUpdater, if set to the true server will be started in https.

 * **`config.returnEntities`**
     - When getting all entities default value provided by Fiware Orion is 20, meaning a user can get only 20 entities.
 But this option
 allows users to specify the number of entities they will get in return max value is 1000.
 More on information on this in official Fiware Orion [Documentation](https://fiware-orion.readthedocs.io/en/master/user/pagination/index.html).

 * **`config.db`**
-    - Structures of entity types that can be uploaded via the Connector are saved in this database.
+    - Structures of entity types that can be uploaded via the NGSIBulkUpdater are saved in this database.
 It could be the same MongoDB instance that the Orion Context Broker is using for saving its data, just the new "w4t-entities" database.

 #### **Rules/Structures of Entity Types**
-NGSI Connector API has support for rules.
+NGSIBulkUpdater has support for rules.
 They represent a key aspect of API by providing users with a platform for customizing aspects of data creation before sending data to Fiware Orion.

 Rules make sure that data that is sent to Fiware Orion keep its integrity and structure, and it becomes essentials when working with big files.
-Files can contain up to 3000 and more entities making sure that data is sent to Fiware Orion is of the right format, type, etc... become an almost impossible task, rules solve this problem by adding this layer to NGSI Connector API.
+Files can contain up to 3000 and more entities making sure that data is sent to Fiware Orion is of the right format, type, etc... become an almost impossible task, rules solve this problem by adding this layer to NGSIBulkUpdater.

-In order to make the NGSI Connector more universal, the possibility for users to dynamically create and update various Entity Types and their structure is incorporated.
+In order to make the NGSIBulkUpdater more universal, the possibility for users to dynamically create and update various Entity Types and their structure is incorporated.
 Each structure sets the rules that will be used while parsing specific entities.
 It is mandatory to first upload the structure of each entity type that will be uploaded.
 Otherwise, the upload of entities of unknown structure would not be possible.

 Rules are customizable, users can create, remove or edit rules (entity type structures) via the RESTful API.